klieret/obsidian-snippets/README.md

 ## License

 All snippets that are authored by me and do not have a source pointed out in the comments on top are licensed as MIT.
+For all others, follow the links to check with their license.